LinkedIn breach puts site's reputation on the line

 Those are positions that typically supervise technology operations and computer security at large corporations.

-Company spokeswoman Erin O'Hara said the company did not have managers with those titles, but that its senior vice president for operations, David Henke, oversees LinkedIn's security team.
+Company spokeswoman Erin O'Hara said the company did not have managers with those titles, but that its senior vice president for operations, David Henke, oversees those functions.

 Several experts said the company fell down in the way it encrypted, or scrambled, the passwords that were stored in the database.